Shahabks/My-Pictures-Phrases-Guess-Game/README.md

                                                   How to run the program
                                               ===============================

-To run the program, download and save the compressed folders called
+To run the program on your computer, download and save the compressed folders called

                                                       2.7z
                                                       3.7z
                                                       4.7z
                                                       5.7z
-and unzip them in a folder; called
+then extract (unzip) them in a folder; called

                                                     "mypictest"

-on your computer, and then run "mypictest.exe".
-Please follow the instruction which will pop out when you run the program.
+Before running "mypictest.exe" in the folder "mypictest" you need to add the acoustic and language models.
+To get the models please contact me at:

+                                                sabahi.s@mysol-gc.jp

                                               ===============================
                                                             NOTE
                                               ===============================

-                      The acoustic and language models files and dataset are large, so I was unable to download in my Github.
+                      The acoustic and language models files are large, so I was unable to upload them in my Github.
                       Please contact me to share the files with you

+ After downloading/extracting all the necessary installation files, please run "mypictest.exe" and follow the instruction which will pop out on the screen.
 You need to save the pictures of your choice in a folder.
 There is a sample folder that you may use.
 Please feel free to download it called "test".

                                               ===============================